si618/leetcode/README.md

 ### Console Application

-Problem information and benchmarks can be run from the console application
+Problem information and benchmarks can be run from the console application.

 ``` bash
 > cd ./LeetCode.ConsoleApp